expo/expo/docs/pages/versions/v31.0.0/guides/splash-screens.md

 In this scenario extra attention should be paid to [Android.`splash` section](../workflow/configuration.html#android) configuration provided by [`app.json`](../workflow/configuration.html).

 Depending on the `resizeMode` you choose you will get followings:
 - **cover** - In this mode Expo is leveraging Android possibility to present static bitmap at the very beginning of the application start.
-Unfortunately Android (unlike iOS) is not supporting provided image streching, so Expo will just present given image centered on the screen.
+Unfortunately Android (unlike iOS) is not supporting provided image stretching, so Expo will just present given image centered on the screen.
 By default `splash.image` would be used as `mdpi` resource.
-It's up to you to provide graphics that meet your expectations and fits the screen dimension.
-To achieve this use different resolutions for [different device DPIs](configuration.html#mdpi), from `mdpi` to `xxxhdpi`.
+It's up to you to provide graphics that meet your expectations and fit the screen dimension.
+To achieve this, use different resolutions for [different device DPIs](configuration.html#mdpi), from `mdpi` to `xxxhdpi`.
-- **contain** - As described in _cover_ mode we're unable to dynamicly adjust image to screen size at the very beginning of the application start.
+- **contain** - As described in _cover_ mode we're unable to dynamically adjust image to screen size at the very beginning of the application start.
 Therefore in this mode only background color will be presented and a while later when some view hierarchy is mounted we'll show provided `splash.image`.

 ### Ejected ExpoKit apps